saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ## 1.03 Set Up the Testrunner Toolkit Environment
 Duration: 0:07:00

-In this module, you will see how you can set up the Testrunner Toolkit along with Docker _or_ run SauceCTL on Sauce Labs VMs on your computer MacOS Computer.
+In this module, you will see how you can set up the Testrunner Toolkit along with Docker _or_ run Saucectl on Sauce Labs VMs on your computer MacOS Computer.
 The basic steps include:

-* Install SauceCTL with `npm i -g saucectl`
+* Install Saucectl with `npm i -g saucectl`
 * Set your Sauce username and access key with `saucectl configure`
-* Create a new SauceCTL project with `saucectl new`
+* Create a new Saucectl project with `saucectl new`
 * Update `.sauce/config.yml` with test suite information

 _More detailed instructions are below_